cwwang1979/Ladle-Net/README.md

 # Efficient Deep Ladle-Net

+If you use this work or any part of this repository in your research, please cite the following paper:
 ## Associated Publications
-Wang et al. (Under submission) Efficient Deep Ladle-Net for Fast Universal 3D Lesion Segmentation on Chest-Abdomen-Pelvis Computed Tomography
+Wang et al. (in press) Efficient Deep Ladle-Net for Fast Universal 3D Lesion Segmentation on Chest-Abdomen-Pelvis Computed Tomography, Computerized Medical Imaging and Graphics, (JCR 2024: IF=4.9, Q1 25/212 RADIOLOGY, NUCLEAR MEDICINE & MEDICAL IMAGING)

 ## Setup